 Recreation & Parks

-- All recreation centers are closed until further notice.
-All Recreation & Parks programs are currently suspended.
+- All recreation centers are closed to the public except for day camps at some facilities.
+Read more details.
 A special youth evening meal program is being offered at some centers; see full list and details.

 Public Assembly Facilities

-The Winston-Salem Fairgrounds has reopened for the Farmers Market and select events.
+- The Winston-Salem Fairgrounds has reopened for the Farmers Market and select events.
 Visit wsfairgrounds.com for a complete list.
-All other public assembly facilities including the Benton Convention Center, BB&T Ballpark and Bowman Gray Stadium, remain closed.

-The 3RC EnviroStation has reopened with some restrictions.
+The 3RC EnviroStation is open with some restrictions.
 Read more.